Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 1 Design for Recovery

 Amoxicillin is one of the most commonly prescribed antibiotics frequently used in children to treat chest and ear infections.
-In taking amoxicillin safely, it is important to complete the whole course of therapy as advised by your medical practitioner.
+When taking amoxicillin safely, it is important to complete the whole course of therapy as advised by your medical practitioner.
 Despite feeling better, you should not skip or stop amoxicillin doses because doing so can lengthen the duration of your infection.
 You may also potentially develop resistance to the medication and other antibiotic treatment options.
 This implies that you might not be able to use amoxicillin to treat bacterial infections in the future.

 The only way to obtain amoxicillin is through a prescription.
 It is available in capsule, chewable tablet, or liquid form.
 It can also be injected, however, this is typically done exclusively in hospitals.
 Amoxicillin treatments normally last a few days to a few weeks.
 The recommended dosage depends on your medical condition.